-Julian Edelman Congratulates Bill Belichick On 300 Wins With Clever Instagram
+NESN

 Belichick collected his 300th career win as a head coach via the Patriots’ 27-13 victory over the Cleveland Browns at Gillette Stadium.
 New England’s head man became just the third coach in the 100-year history of the NFL to accomplish the feat, and it didn’t come without a bit of irony.

 Julian Edelman, who caught two touchdown passes in Week 8, celebrated his head coach with an Instagram post after the game.
-We have to hand it to the Super Bowl LIII MVP, who produced some of his best social-media work for the momentous occasion.
+We have to hand it to the Super Bowl LIII MVP, who produced some of his best social media work for the momentous occasion.

 Well done.